ebuchman/blog/content/posts/bitcoin.md

 But Bitcoin isn't a precious metal.
 And it's not something produced by a company, nor a government, nor really any distinctly identifiable organization.
-Bitcoin is an open-source, verifiable, transparent, decentralized, collective hosting a store of value and a medium of exchange for all to use on equal terms without discrimination.
+Bitcoin is a collective.
+An open-source, verifiable, transparent, decentralized, collective hosting a store of value and a medium of exchange for all to use on equal terms without discrimination.
 Isn't that the kind of stuff that sustainable human institutions are made of?